tiangolo/uwsgi-nginx-flask-docker/README.md

 ENV NGINX_WORKER_CONNECTIONS 2048
 ```

+It cannot exceed the current limit on the maximum number of open files.
+See how to configure it in the next section.

-## Custom Nginx maximum open files setting
+## Custom Nginx maximum open files

-Nginx workers are limited by the system with regard to the maximum open file descriptors.
+The number connections per Nginx worker cannot exceed the limit on the maximum number of open files.

-If you want to change the limit you can use the environment variable `NGINX_WORKER_OPEN_FILES`, e.g.:
+You can change the limit of open files with the environment variable `NGINX_WORKER_OPEN_FILES`, e.g.:

 ```Dockerfile
 ENV NGINX_WORKER_OPEN_FILES 2048